New-Bamboo/Hermes/README.md

 This approach is good when the change we're making doesn't need to be repeated.
 In other situations, a macro is more effective.

+#### Working with Tmux

+Even if Vim by itself is indeed extremely powerful, it just shines when paired with Tmux.
+Tmux is a terminal multiplexer, a program to manage multiple shell instances in the scope of a single session (whether it's local or SSH it doesn't matter).

+In other words, Tmux allows the creation of separate tabs (called windows) and splits (called panes), interaction between them and an external api for programmatic control.

+The recurring question that people ask when hearing about Tmux for the first time is "Why should I use this instead of the native functionality provided by my terminal emulator?".
+Here's why:

+- Tmux is terminal emulator independent, i.e. you can use it with any terminal emulator (there are a few edge cases in terms of compatibility, but the usual suspects on Mac OsX and Linux are well supported).
+- Tmux can start a session, suspend it (called detach) and resume it (called attach), everything from different machines and over a network connection as well.
+- Tmux has an api for external control by a 3rd party software and we'll see that this is key in our setup.
+- If you accidentally close your terminal emulator, you don't lose anything as it runs in a separate process.
+- Tmux is designed to be controlled with keyboard only and it features a powerful Vim compatibility mode that uses identical shortcuts.

+Hermes includes an opinionated Tmux setup that solves a few compatibility issues with OsX, rebinds many shortcuts to an easier to remember layout and adds a few bells and whistles (like date, time and battery information in the status bar).
+Huge thanks to Thoughtbot for sharing most of the code that made it into this configuration.

+##### Basic interaction

+If you type `tmux` in your shell, you will start a new session.
+As we haven't passed a name, the session will receive an incremental number to identify it.
+Tmux allows switching between different sessions, so ideally you would want a separate one for each project you're working on.

+At the bottom, you can see the list of windows on the left.
+This shows the current session windows, highlighting the current one.
+Windows also have an index, shown right on the left of the name.

+The window behaves exactly like a "normal" terminal window, with just a couple of exceptions:

+- Some shortcuts (like Cmd+k to clear the screen) can have unexpected behaviours.
+Where sensible, the configuration provides fallbacks.
+- Mouse interaction is supported, but only with iTerm2 as terminal emulator (the default OsX terminal doesn't support it)

+All tmux commands start with a prefix, set in this configuration to `Ctrl-a`: as a convention, this document will call this shortcut 'prefix', so `prefix-c` means 'press Ctrl-a, then c'.

+Here are some basic commands:

+- `prefix-1`, `prefix-2` switches to the window identified by that index;
+- `prefix-c` creates a new window;
+- `prefix-|` splits the current window **vertically**;
+- `prefix-_` splits the current window **horizontally**;
+- `prefix-spacebar` switches between horizontal and vertical layout for panes;
+- `prefix-x` closes the current pane.
+- `prefix-a` cycles focus among the current window panes;
+- `prefix-h/j/k/l` moves the focus respectively to the left, below, above and right from the current pane (very similar to Vim);
+- `prefix-r` reloads the tmux configuration (useful if you make some changes);
+- `prefix-:` enters tmux command mode, where you can type tmux commands to perform certain actions in a dedicated command line (this is advanced usage).

+You can also change focus from one pane to another using the mouse, however that is usually slower than mastering keyboard shortcuts.

+##### Scrolling, copy and paste

+As expected, you can scroll inside a pane with your mouse, but Tmux supports complete mouseless interaction even for this kind of operation.
+This is possible by entering 'copy mode', where (similarly to Vim's normal and visual modes, pressing keyboard keys doesn't enter text but performs actions).
+Copy mode is identified by a status indicator in the top right corner of the pane (showing your cursor position in the current scroll buffer).

+Copy mode can be entered by pressing `prefix-esc`, but it can be alternatively activated by:

+- pressing `prefix-pageUp` or `prefix-pageDown`, so that after entering copy mode it scrolls up or down.
+- scrolling with the mouse on a pane, or initiating a drag and drop selection.

+Commands in copy mode are pretty much identical to Vim and that's because Tmux handily supports a Vim compatibility mode, so that you don't have to change your habits.

+- `/` will initiate a forward search.
+Simmetrically, `?` will initiate a backward one;
+- `pageUp` and `pageDown` will scroll the pane;
+- `g` and `G` will go respectively to the top and the bottom;
+- `v` initiates visual selection, so that you can select a visual portion of text and then, for example, press `y` to copy it.

+To see a list of all possible combinations, press `prefix-:` to enter command mode and type `list-keys -t vi-copy`.
+Note also that a good set of motions are supported, so you can type `v4w` to select 4 words from the current one.

+Allow yourself some time to master copy mode, as it's extremely powerful.

+Note that if you use the mouse and perform a drag selection, text will be automatically copied into the clipboard upon releasing the left mouse button.

 # License

 ## This code is free to use under the terms of the MIT license.